Critical Writing

 The course topic differs each term, depending on the instructor.

-FREN 321 provides advanced training in writing for university-level writing in French.
-You will be exposed to a variety of types of texts in French that requires you to think critically and creatively, support your claims, and appropriately acknowledge sources of information, which is particularly relevent in our AI-generated tools era.
-From analytical reading to producing argumentated writing, you will be introduced to the art of revision, focusing on the formal study of usage and grammar, the mastery of rhetorical strategies, and the careful reading of academic and non-academic texts as models.
-This course will give you the tools to encounter the various stages of the writing process with confidence (brainstorming, gathering evidence, considering audience, drafting, revising, editing, and proofreading).
+FREN 321 provides advanced training in writing a variety of types of papers in French with emphasis placed on writing that requires the student to think critically and creatively, support generalizations, and appropriately acknowledge sources of information.
+Students will be introduced to the art of revision, focusing on the formal study of usage and grammar, the mastery of rhetorical strategies, and the careful reading of academic and non-academic texts as models.
+This course will give students the tools to encounter the various stages of the writing process with confidence (brainstorming, gathering evidence, considering audience, drafting, revising, editing, and proofreading).
+At the end of the course, students will be able to produce a variety of expository essays, abstracts, and critical analysis of cultural objects.

 Grading breakdown: